123krissh/Brain-Tumor-Detection/README.md

-# 🧠 Comparative Analysis of Brain Tumor Detection using YOLOv3, YOLOv5, YOLOv8, YOLOv9, YOLOv10, YOLOv11
+# 🧠 Comparative Analysis of Brain Tumor Detection Using YOLO Variants and CNN

-This project presents a comparative study on brain tumor detection using multiple versions of the YOLO (You Only Look Once) object detection algorithm — YOLOv3, YOLOv5, YOLOv8, YOLOv9, YOLOv10, and YOLOv11.
-The goal is to evaluate performance across versions in terms of detection accuracy, speed, and robustness using medical imaging datasets.
+This project conducts a comparative study of brain tumor detection using multiple versions of the YOLO (You Only Look Once) object detection algorithm — including YOLOv3, YOLOv5, YOLOv8, YOLOv9, YOLOv10, YOLOv11 — alongside a Convolutional Neural Network (CNN) model.
+The primary aim is to evaluate and compare these models in terms of detection accuracy, inference speed, and robustness on brain MRI image datasets.

 ## 🧪 Project Objective

-To analyze and compare the performance of different YOLO models on brain MRI scans for detecting and localizing brain tumors effectively.
+To systematically analyze and compare the performance of different YOLO models and a CNN-based approach for effective detection and localization of brain tumors in MRI scans.

 ## 📊 Results & Comparison
-All trained model weights and results are stored in the Model results/ directory.
-Each YOLO version has its own folder containing metrics, loss curves, confusion matrices, and sample detections.
+All YOLO trained model weights and evaluation results are available in the Model Results/ directory.
+Each YOLO variant has its own folder with metric reports, loss curves, confusion matrices, and sample detection outputs.

+The CNN model and its evaluation results are available in the CNN Results.zip file, which contains training and validation accuracy tables along with corresponding graphs.

 ### DataSet : Brain tumor MRI Image

 ### 📌 Dependencies
-Python 3.8+
+Python 3.12.6

 PyTorch